Museum Provenance | Jumper Maybach

 Jumper Maybach, the professional name of American contemporary abstract artist Ben Earl Workman, has built a body of work recognized for its emotional intensity, vibrant abstraction, and message of healing, love, peace, and acceptance.
 His paintings transform personal adversity into a visual language of resilience, making his work meaningful to private collectors, cultural institutions, and public audiences.

-Museum provenance is an important part of the Jumper Maybach legacy.
-Maybach’s work has been associated with notable museum and cultural institutions in the United States and abroad, reflecting the continued growth of his artistic career and the long-term significance of his work within contemporary abstraction.
+Museum provenance is a defining part of the Jumper Maybach legacy.
+Original paintings by Jumper Maybach have been formally acquired into the permanent collections of recognized cultural institutions in the United States and Italy, affirming the long-term curatorial significance of his work within contemporary abstraction.

 Virginia Museum of History & Culture